Commonwealth Nations Bridge Championships

-The Commonwealth Nations Bridge Championships are held in conjunction with the Commonwealth Games.
+The Commonwealth Nations Bridge Championships are a contract bridge competition held every four years in conjunction with the Commonwealth Games.

-2002 Manchester
+2002

 The first Championship was held in Manchester, England.
-The event was held at Whitworth Hall, part of the University of Manchester, 15–20 July 2002.
+The event was held at Whitworth Hall, part of the University of Manchester from 15 until 20 July 2002.

 Canada defeated Wales for the gold medal.
 India captured the bronze medal.